DaarutTahseen25/dt-Backend/docs/tests.md

 - Users must be registered for a level before accessing questions
 - Each user can only take the test **once per level**
-- Questions are randomly selected from the level's question pool
+- Questions are randomly selected from the Islamic question pool for each level
-- Correct answers are not revealed in the questions endpoint
+- Correct answers are not revealed in the questions endpoint (no `is_correct` field)
+- No `subject` or `difficulty_score` fields sent to frontend - clean MCQ format
 - Test submissions are permanent and cannot be modified
 - All timestamps are in ISO 8601 format (UTC)
 - No time tracking - simple MCQ format for Arabic institution